jsohlendorff/continuous_time_LTMLE/note.typ

 We let $treat(k)$ ($covariate(k)$) be the treatment (covariate values) at the $k$'th event, i.e., $treat(k) = A(event(k))$ if $status(k) = a$ ($covariate(k) = L(event(k))$ if $status(k) = ell$)
 and $treat(k) = A(event(k-1))$ ($covariate(k) = L(event(k-1))$) otherwise.
 To the process $(alpha(t))_(t>=0)$, we associate the corresponding random measure $N^alpha$ on $(RR_+ times ({y, d, a, ell} times {0,1} times cal(L)))$ by
+//JOHAN: consider \mathrm d instead of d in the following display
 $
     N^alpha (d (t, x, a, ell)) = sum_(k: event(k) < oo) delta_((event(k), status(k), treat(k), covariate(k))) (d (t, x, a, ell)),
 $